istio/istio.io/content/about/contribute/github/index.md

 Once your changes are merged, they show up immediately on [preliminary.istio.io](https://preliminary.istio.io).
-However, the changes only show up on [istio.io](https://istio.io) until the next time we produce a new release, which happens around once a month.
+However, the changes only show up on [istio.io](https://istio.io) when the next time we produce a new release, which happens around once a month.

 ## Previewing your work